 When you're in your 50s, you don't want to do anything that's going to cause injuries or pain.
-That's why James is a big fan of low-impact exercises.
-According to Harvard Medical School, they're a great way to ease into an exercise routine—especially if you haven't previously been keeping up with one.
-Activities like cycling, dancing, Pilates, and tai chi are all great options.
+That's why James is a big fan of low-impact exercises like cycling, Pilates, and Tai chi.
+And according to Harvard Medical School, low-impact activities are a great way to ease into an exercise routine—especially if you haven't previously been keeping up with one.

 Become a yogi.

 If you hate your workouts, you're not going to stick with them.
 That's why Kelli Fierras, head trainer at EverybodyFights, says your number one mission should be finding something you really enjoy doing.
-Your best friends might love running or lifting weights, but if that's not you, switch things up.
-When you discover something that boosts your endorphins and makes you feel happy, you'll be able to stick with it long-term.
+Your friends might love running or lifting weights, but if that's not you, switch things up.
+When you discover something that boosts your endorphins and makes you feel happy, you'll look forward to exercising, not dread it, she says.

 Go for a dip.